ExoMars-PanCam/passthrough/docs/reference/ptl/index.md

 and post-processing shall be applied to specific elements and their descendants.

 A key principle of PT is that a template must fully specify the structure of the output product label it describes.
-In other words, a template shall act as the blueprint for its output product, and clients are actively discouraged from amending the structural contents of the partial label generated from this template.
+In other words, a template shall act as the blueprint for its output product, and product processors are actively discouraged from amending the structural contents of the partial label generated from this template.
 However, tools are provided to allow different permutations of a label's structure to be described (i.e. some elements are only present under certain conditions), and repeating elements can be collapsed to increase readability of the template.